 Documents from the printer run through high-speed finishing equipment, where mailpiece damaged or rejection takes place.
 Data, which pinpoints damaged or missing mailpieces, automatically sends via job-tracking software to a printer, which then reprints the missing mail inserts.
 A full color inkjet printer can even replicate the look of preprinted forms easily.

 This simplified and data-driven process drives down costs by implementing plain paper factory initiatives and reducing labor needs.
-Improved quality and accuracy eases worries of regulation infringement.
+Improved quality and accuracy ease worries of regulation infringement.

 Download the automated reprint solution brief to learn more about automated workflow.